 is a major cause of facial scarring.
 Other reasons for facial scars could be the removal of moles

 by excising.
 Depending on their severity, it may be possible to remove or lessen the appearance of these facial scars.
 Even though they can affect our self esteem, and in extreme cases be emotional damaging, facial scars are normally treated as a cosmetic problem.

 One way to remove them is through surgery.
 The surgeon will cut out the scar and close the wound with tiny stitches so that you are left with a considerably less noticeable scar.
 The dilemma is that in some cases of facial scarring, early treatment can stop poor scar formation on the face while other scars may improve dramatically in their own time.

 If this is your situation and you decide to wait before going the cosmetic surgery route, there are non surgical steps you can take in the meantime including silicone sheeting therapy, steroid injects or laser treatments.

 Laser surgery has become very popular and different lasers are used for different types of scars.
 A CO₂ laser beam is the laser of choice for acne scars while Pulse Dye laser can improve older and more severe types of scarring.
-The reason why lasers are effective in removing facial scars is because (a) they can lighten dark scars and (b) even out the skin’s surface.
+The reason why lasers are effective in removing facial scars is because (a) they can lighten dark scars and (b) even out the skin's surface.
 The method known as laser skin resurfacing will usually be successful on those indented acne type of scars in the skin but not everyone is considered suitable for laser scar removal.
-For example, those with skin conditions such as psoriasis, cystic acne or eczema.
+For example, those with skin conditions such as psoriasis

 Cryosurgery is another procedure used for facial scar removal.
 Super cooled liquid nitrogen is applied to scarred tissue to wear it away without damaging the skin underneath.
 This method is useful for those more prominent, raised scars.
 The procedure can be rather uncomfortable.